ncoghlan/misc/notes/python3/questions_and_answers.rst

 Security improvements include:

+* support for "exclusive mode" when opening files
+* support for the directory file descriptor APIs that avoid various symlink based attacks
 * switching the default hashing algorithm for key data types to SIPHash
 * providing an "isolated mode" command line switch to help ensure user settings don't impact execution of particular commands